MicroEJ/docs/SDKUserGuide/install.rst

 This chapter will guide you through the installation process of the SDK Distribution on your workstation.

-If you want to evaluate MicroEJ, we recommend that you refer to the :ref:`getting_started` chapter, which will guide you to install an SDK Distribution compatible with the Getting Started page.
+If you want to evaluate MicroEJ, we recommend that you refer to the :ref:`getting_started` chapter, which will guide you to install an SDK Distribution compatible with the Getting Started tutorials.

+Otherwise, follow the instructions of the :ref:`sdk_installation_latest` page to install the latest SDK Distribution compatible with your needs.

 .. figure:: images/installation_process/splash.png
    :align: center